kaanarikk/KD-PL-Crack-Localization/README.md

-# Knowledge-Distilled YOLOv11 for Structural Crack Detection
+# Knowledge-Distilled YOLOv11 for Structural Crack Detection: Lightweight Surface Flaw Localization with Pseudo-Label Guidance
 Lightweight and real-time crack detection model using a YOLOv11 Teacher–Student framework with Pseudo-Labeling and Knowledge Distillation.
 Designed for structural health monitoring, surface flaw localization, and automated inspection in construction environments.